MatteuSan/himig/specs/foundation/theme.md

 ## Color Theming
 The color theme is defined in four different parts:

-1) **Surface Color** - Defines the color of most of the surfaces like cards, profiles, overviews, headers, appbars, etc.
+1) **Primary Color** - Defines the color of most of the medium-sized surfaces like cards, profiles, lists, etc.
 2) **Accent Color** - Defines the color of elements that require attention like a button, alert, badge, etc.
+3) **Surface Colors** - Defines the color of most of the large-sized surfaces like overviews, headers, appbars, navigation bars etc.
-3) **Background Color** - Defines the color of the surface all elements will interact on.
+4) **Background Color** - Defines the color of the surface all elements will interact on.
-4) **State Colors** - Defines the color of surfaces that indicate a state like error, warning, and success.
+5) **State Colors** - Defines the color of surfaces that indicate a state like error, warning, and success.

 #### SCSS
 Typically, when setting this up the design system comes in with the GS Theme by default.
 To override these, you can use